boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

   - [**STANDALONE:**]({{ "/cli-standalone/" | relative_url }}) Tools that run Standalone and cannot be concatenated with other subtools.
 These are usually tools for configuration purposes.
+E.g. modifying `project-space` or exporting `MGF` files.

   - **PREPROCESSING:** Tools that prepare input data to be compatible with SIRIUS.
+E.g. `lcms-align` feature detection and feature grouping.

   - **COMPOUND TOOL:** Tools that analyze each compound (instance) of the dataset individually and can be concatenated with other tools.
+E.g. `formula` annotation, `structure` database search or `canopus` compound class prediction.

   - **DATASET TOOL:** Tools that analyze all compounds (instances) of the dataset simultaneously and can be concatenated with other tools.
+E.g. dataset-wide molecular formula annotatio with `zodiac`.

 Each subtool can also be called with the `--help` option to get a documentation about the available options and possible follow up commands in a